Halep set for Palermo Open as quarantine worries ease

 Italy, one of the first nations to be badly hit by the coronavirus pandemic, is determined to be cautious about visitors arriving from other countries.

-Speranza said on Saturday: "We must protect our country within an international context that is worsening.
+Speranza said: "We must protect our country within an international context that is worsening.
 We live on one planet.
 The battle is won with determination and solidarity."